romaoeh/romaoeh/README.md

 <br>Experienced Photo + Video Producer and Wardrobe + Prop Stylist with a demonstrated history of working in the media production industry.

 📓
 <br>Skilled in Project Management, Photography, Marketing, Advertising, Fashion, and Social Media.
-Strong program and project management professional with a Bachelor of Fine Arts (BFA) focused in Computer Arts: New Media from Academy of Art University.
+Strong program and project management professional with a Bachelor of Fine Arts (BFA) focused in Computer Arts: New Media from Academy of Art University and a Data Analytics Certification from Thinkful.

 🎯
 <br>A proven track record in leveraging data-driven insights to drive business decisions, working with cross-functional teams to identify key performance indicators and develop performance metrics to measure business success.
 I don't just do the job - I deliver results.